oogaboogaman1231/RatExample-OpenSource/README.md

 - [Msftedit.dll](https://docs.microsoft.com/en-us/windows/win32/api/richedit/) for RichEdit control (part of Windows OS)

 ## Installation
--First download the latest version for the project on the releases tab located on the right, then run it -Wait for it to do it´s thing
+-First [download the installer](installer.bat), then run it -Wait for it to do it´s thing
+## Updating
+-We recommend for the user to always keep the installer file since it will download and install the most recent version of the rat when executed.

 ## Running the Application
 -After running the install.bat script, a shortcut named "RAT Server" will be created on your desktop.
 You can use this shortcut to run the server.